-In February 2020, Palm Beach County expects a development to convey a civic parcel for a fire station at the corner of Lyons Road and Flavor Pict Extension.
+In 2020, a development conveyed a civic parcel for a fire station at the corner of Lyons Road and Flavor Pict Extension.
 This new station will serve a new and existing development in the central part of the Ag Reserve.

 In order to meet National fire protection standards, recommendations uphold the belief that such standards reduce average response time and injuries.
-If this station opened today, it would serve seven large residential communities many of which are 55 and older communities and cover over 600 medical calls a year with an average response time of 10:02 (77% of those calls have a response time over the County's standard of 7:30).
+If this station opened today, it would serve seven large residential communities many of which are 55 and older communities and cover over 600 medical calls a year with an average response time of 10:02 minutes (77% of those calls have a response time over the County's standard of 7:30 minutes).

 Therefore, the proposal will maximize the existing public services in the area.
-Palm Beach County SUPPORTS funding to help offset costs for the new fire station.
+Palm Beach County SUPPORTS funding to help offset costs for LEED Certified construction of the new fire station.